CYN-26/Gitstart-/README.md

 # Gitstart-
- this is the first time im learning github
+ this is the first time im learning here we areee